Viking Air: Dash-8 acquisition

 On 8 November 2018, Viking Air parent Longview Aviation acquired the Bombardier Dash 8 program and the de Havilland brand from Bombardier to continue Q400 production, in Downsview until the lease ends in 2021, in a deal that closed in the second half of 2019, bringing together all of the DHC type certificates under one umbrella once again.

 Bombardier announced the sale was for $300 million, and expects $250 million net.

 After the deal, Longview will have $1 billion (US$670 million) in annual sales and 1,800 workers in Victoria, Calgary and Toronto.

 By November 2018 the sales of the higher-performance Q400 were slower than the cheaper aircraft from competitor ATR.

 In January 2019, parent company Longview announced that it would establish a new company in Ontario, under the De Havilland Aircraft Company of Canada name, to continue production of the Bombardier Dash 8 line.

-The Dash 8 acquisition will vault Longview from 600–700 employees to up to 2,000 including the CL-415 new production.
+The Dash 8 acquisition will vault Longview from 600 to 700 employees to up to 2,000 including the CL-415 new production.

 After Bombardier sold the Q400 plant in Downsview, Ontario, Longview has three years to find a new location in Ontario where production should stay with 1,000 people.

 In February 2022, Longview consolidated its activities, with Viking Air, Longview Aviation, Pacific Sky Training and De Havilland Canada all being rebranded as De Havilland Aircraft of Canada.